apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**1 dead, 5 injured after vehicle crashes into ER at Austin hospital: Officials**
+**Nerd goggle wars intensify as Mark Zuckerberg rips Apple's Vision Pro**

-You can read more about it [here](https://abcnews.go.com/US/austin-hospital-vehicle-crash/story?id=107211894).
+You can read more about it [here](https://www.businessinsider.com/mark-zuckerberg-rips-apple-vision-pro-2024-2).

 ## Requirements
 - Python 3.8